Florida Appellate Practice and Advocacy Eight Edition

 §10.4 Effective January 1, 2021, in cases not involving criminal or collateral criminal proceedings, a party that files a petition, brief, motion or other document that draws into question the constitutionality of a state statute or state constitutional provision must file a notice of constitutional question.
 The notice must state the question, identify the document raising it, and be served on the attorney general.
 Rule 9.425.
 Rule 9.900(m) has a form.

-§10.7 Effective January 1, 2021, computer generated documents shall be filed in either Arial 14-point font or Bookman Old Style 14-point font.
+§10.7 Computer generated documents shall be filed in either Arial 14-point font or Bookman Old Style 14-point font.
 Computer generated documents subject to word count limits (briefs and petitions) must contain a certificate of compliance.
 Rule 9.045.

-11.6 Effective January 1, 2021, Rule 9.320 imposes requirements for requests for oral argument in the Florida Supreme Court, including a brief statement of why oral argument would enhance the court’s consideration of the issues.
+11.6 Rule 9.320 imposes requirements for requests for oral argument in the Florida Supreme Court, including a brief statement of why oral argument would enhance the court’s consideration of the issues.

 11.18 M. Neubauer, The Disappearing Oral Argument, 48 Litigation 40 (Winter 2022).